dhutapratama/docs/mocking.md

 <a name="introduction"></a>
 ## Introduction

-When testing Laravel applications, you may wish to "mock" certain aspects of your application so they are not actually executed during a given test.
+When testing Lets applications, you may wish to "mock" certain aspects of your application so they are not actually executed during a given test.
 For example, when testing a controller that dispatches an event, you may wish to mock the event listeners so they are not actually executed during the test.
 This allows you to only test the controller's HTTP response without worrying about the execution of the event listeners since the event listeners can be tested in their own test case.

-Laravel provides helpful methods for mocking events, jobs, and other facades out of the box.
+Lets provides helpful methods for mocking events, jobs, and other facades out of the box.
 These helpers primarily provide a convenience layer over Mockery so you do not have to manually make complicated Mockery method calls.

 <a name="mocking-objects"></a>
 ## Mocking Objects

-When mocking an object that is going to be injected into your application via Laravel's [service container](/docs/{{version}}/container), you will need to bind your mocked instance into the container as an `instance` binding.
+When mocking an object that is going to be injected into your application via Lets's [service container](/docs/{{version}}/container), you will need to bind your mocked instance into the container as an `instance` binding.
 This will instruct the container to use your mocked instance of the object instead of constructing the object itself:

     use App\Service;
     use Mockery;